SMALL TOWN LIFE: Now More Than Ever, Life Outside the City is Looking Good

 Changing Rural Options

-Slowly, without fanfare, the quality of shopping and entertainment in rural areas has skyrocketed over the last 25 years.
+Slowly, and without fanfare, the quality of shopping and entertainment in rural areas has skyrocketed over the last 25 years.
 The online shopping I enjoy now, living in the middle of nowhere, is superior to what anyone enjoyed in even the largest cities pre-internet in bricks-and-mortar stores.
 Entertainment is great, too.
 Streaming a family movie on a Saturday night is not the same as live theatre in big urban areas, but most people in cities never make use of movie theatres and high culture anyway.

 A peaceful, well-ordered city is a wonderful thing, but what happens when unrest rears it’s ugly head?
 The more densely populated the area, the more vulnerable you are to unrest that’s completely outside your control.
 COVID has reminded me of this big-time.
 Here in our area, life was more or less business as usual throughout the pandemic.
 No store lineups to speak of, no shortages of much, no unfounded hassles from over-zealous authorities trying to make politics look like science.
 Put on a mask when you go into shops (if you forget someone will politely remind you) and that’s about it.
 Our beaches and parks were open the whole time.
 If I based my worldview on observable reality, I wouldn’t have known much unusual was going on.